 - Mood swings and crying

-What Happens During Heroin Detox?
+What Happens During Our Heroin Detox in Nashville?

-- Around 14 days the worst is over and symptoms should cease or be mild
+- Around 14 days, the worst is over, and symptoms should cease or be mild

 - Weeks to months following detox, many may go on to experience Post-acute withdrawal syndrome (PAWS)